driftsignal/green-shard/readme.md

 ## green-shard

-pull recent blocks to create GraphQL endpoints
+pull recent blocks to create a GraphQL endpoint

 ## toc